We provide support to those who have found themselves either at risk of unemployment or unemployed.

 There is an employment support directory that shows what support is available throughout Chorley.

 Whether you need assistance with writing a professional CV and covering letter or guidance on appropriate courses, you can choose the right organisation for you and contact them independently.

-We provide tailored, expert support for a range of things including:
+We offer comprehensive support and referrals for a variety of services, including:

-- courses and training opportunities available in the area.
+- Identifying available courses and training opportunities in your local area.

-Following this, we can either create bespoke tailored packages of support that will help you in taking your next steps or signpost you to other employment support services on your behalf.
+Afterwards, we can either tailor personalised support packages to help you progress in your journey or direct you to external employment support services on your behalf.

 Volunteering is a very good step into the world of work and can have several benefits including: